ospalh/3d-printing/yacs/description_685.md

 Yet another coin fidget spinner.
-This one is tiny three arm version. it uses stacks of four 1 eurocent coins per arm and a 5 mm × 11 mm × 5 mm bearing, called “685”, in the centre.
+This one is tiny three arm version. it uses stacks of four 1 euro cent coins per arm and a 5 mm × 11 mm × 5 mm bearing, called “685”, in the centre.

 # How designed